liamwalsh1980/Milestone-Project-2/README.md

 * The header across all pages is the same.
 * The test logo 'THE EURO FOOTBALL QUIZ' is at the top left in uppercase using the font-family: 'Bebas Neue', cursive (fall back).
 The color is Boston Blue and when hovered over will turn Dark Blue to show its a link to the homepage.
 * The navigation bar is positioned to the right and highlights all pages for the user to click on.
 The font styling is the default font-family: 'Mukta', sans-serif (fall back).
 The color for the page titles within the navigation bar is the default Boston Blue.
-When hovering over any of the page titles the color of the page title changes to Bright Orange and increased in size from 20px to 30px.
+When hovering over any of the page titles the color of the page title changes to Dark blue and increased in size from 20px to 30px.
+Whichever page the user is on will be shown in the navigaton bar with the relevant page title shown in bright orange.
 * The header is fixed to the top so that it will travel with the user as they scroll down the webpage.
+* The navigation bar is titled with pages on large screen sizes.
+On smaller screen sizes there is a burger bar menu and when clicked on users will see the page titles which are centred.
+The menu can be collapsed when clicked on again for good user experience.
 * Bootstrap5 was used to create this header navigation bar with text logo.
 * I decided to add the bootstrap class container-fluid to the header for improved responsiveness on all screen sizes.

 ### Footer

 * The footer holds five social media icons found using <a href="https://www.fontawesome.com" target="_blank">Font Awesome</a> for the images.
 The images sit inside a small round light grey background.
 The color of all images is dark blue and when hovering over any of the icons the background color changes to yellow.
 Each icon image is linked to the relevant websites and when clicked will take the user to the whichever social media platform chosen.
+A new webpage tab will open when taking the user to whichever social media icon is clicked.
+This is done so that the user can return to this website easily.
 * Below the social media icons there is some copyright text in the Dark Blue color.
+* The following code is used to create the official copy right logo symbol - &copy;

 [Back to top ⇧](#the-euro-football-quiz)